 - Messy Management: Trying to watch three different chat windows on one screen is difficult.

 You send a single stream to Upstream.
-We take that signal, duplicate it, and send it out to the platforms for you.
+We take that signal, multiply it, and send it out to the platforms for you.
 You can easily multistream to YouTube, Twitch & Kick (and even TikTok) without melting your CPU.

 This means your PC only works as hard as it would for a single stream.
 Upstream handles the rest.
 If your home internet blips, our servers keep the connection alive so your stream doesn’t crash.